Yonle/snac2/README.md

 `snac` stands for Social Networks Are Crap.

-## Installation
+## Building and installation

-This 2.x release is written in C (unlike the 1.x prototype, which was written in Python).
-The only external dependencies are `openssl` and `curl`.
+This program is written in highly portable ANSI C. The only external dependencies are `openssl` and `curl`.

 On Debian/Ubuntu, you can satisfy these requirements by running